T-Square (software): CAD

 During this period Samson created other "firsts" in application software for music, games and page layout so it is perhaps not surprising he wrote what may be the first drafting program.
 Based on this experience, later in life Samson worked on an electronic drafting program with 80,000 lines of code.
 He received a patent in virtual reality at Autodesk, a vendor of CAD and CAM software.

 Input device

 To move the cursor, T-Square used a Spacewar! game controller built by Kotok and Saunders in 1962.
 It is not known if Saunders was involved in repurposing it for T-Square.
 Kotok, who was about 20 years old, did participate.
 He was known for doing what needed to be done and for taking an interest in "all things ingenious or intriguing."

-Ivan Sutherland used a light pen in his programs as did Jack Gilmore and others before him.
-The pens allow fine detail but drawing on a vertical surface like a CRT tires the hand quickly.
-There is no evidence they studied ergonomics but T-Square used an input device more like a mouse in that it rested on a horizontal surface.

 The Spacewar! control boxes were cobbled together with wood, Bakelite and toggle switches.
 Although they are often considered to be the first joysticks, Kotok did not accept credit for coinventing them with Saunders.
-He thought there were similar controllers in use at the time in games such as Tennis for Two and at NASA or another organization.